 There are also original images for a portion of the vocabulary words, as well as five bonus videos that provide extra instruction to help you on your mission to learn German articles.

 This app, along with the next one on the list, was created by Michael Schmitz of smarterGerman.
 For those looking for an in-depth German course, smarterGerman (review) is as good as it gets.
-Alternatively, there’s also a free German Articles Mini-Course available.
+Alternatively, there are also free German Webinars available.

 Irregular verbs are a nasty obstacle in any language learner’s path to fluency, and German’s got its fair share.
 The mission of this app is to help users master conjugation in different verb tenses.
 It’s done with illustrations and informational videos used in conjunction with a memory technique.
 They even offer their own certificate to users that have mastered the use of German verbs in the past tense with the app.